 The purpose of the technology is to measure and visualise the low-energy deposits in gas or tissue-equivalent samples.
-Due to the wide gain range of the chamber, the new device could also be used to measure particle beam structure (i.e. protons and carbon ions) in hadrontherapy with good spatial resolution.
-It may be used also for X-ray monitoring in burning plasmas physics.
+Due to the wide gain range of the chamber, the new device could also be used to measure particle beam structure (i.e. protons and carbon ions) in hadron therapy with good spatial resolution.
+It may be used also for X-ray monitoring in burning plasma physics.

 - Radiobiology; analysis of biological effects of radiation on tissue samples

 - Measurements of low-energy photons in radioactive waste monitoring

 - 2D beam imaging in radiation therapy

 - 3D energy deposition reconstruction in hadron therapy

 - Use of triple-GEM technology allows a wide-gain range in particle detection.